-Retirement Services Offices have been established at most major Army installations, at each National Guard State Headquarters, and at the four Army Reserve Readiness Divisions (RD) and one Mission Support Command (MSC).
-A listing of Retirement Services Offices is published in each issue of Army Echoes, the HQDA newsletter for Retired Soldiers and surviving spouses and their Families, and is also found at http://soldierforlife.army.mil/retirement/contact-us.
-These offices are available to assist Retired Soldiers and Family members with military retirement-related matters.
-Retired Soldiers, surviving spouses, and Family members are invited to call, write or visit these offices when they need assistance.
+Retirement Services Offices have been established at most major Army installations, at each National Guard State Headquarters, and at the four Army Reserve Readiness Divisions and one Mission Support Command.
+Contact information for Retirement Services Officers (RSOs) is published in each issue of Army Echoes, the Army's official newsletter for Retired Soldiers and surviving spouses.
+It is also at https://soldierforlife.army.mil/Retirement/rso.
+RSOs exist to assist you and your family members with military retirement-related matters.